What Is Demerol?

 While detox is a necessary step towards recovery, a medically supervised detox is not a treatment for addiction.
 For the best results, a person should enter rehab or receive treatment immediately following detox.
 There are many treatment options available for a person suffering from Demerol abuse and addiction.

-Treatment Options For Demerol Abuse And Addiction
+Health Treatment Options For Demerol Addiction Patients

 The most effective treatment for addiction involves the combination of medications and behavioral therapy.
 Currently, there are three government-approved medications that may be used to treat Demerol abuse and addiction: methadone, buprenorphine, and naltrexone.